 10. DIY couldn't be any easier

-Don't want to install yourself?
+Don't want to install it yourself?
 That is completely fine!
-We also have an installation service where we can get in touch with one of our many loyal and experienced builders that we deal with NZ wide.
+We also have an installation service where we can get in touch with one of our many loyal and experienced builders that we deal with NZ-wide.
 Or, if you have a preferred builder, just get in touch with them directly.

 11. details do count

-- Structural Steel Rafters manufactured from RHS which we import direct from European suppliers.
+- Structural steel rafters: Manufactured from RHS which we import directly from European suppliers.

-If you would like to talk to a member of our experienced team to talk you through your shed building needs please feel free to get in touch by clicking on the link below.
+If you would like to talk to a member of our experienced team to talk you through your shed building needs please feel free to get in touch.
 We look forward to talking with you further.